mrbmc/mrbmc/src/projects/disney-enterprise.md

 *codename Baymax*

-Disney provides its guests and exceptional level of care.
-Disney+ is no exception, but it can be a significant cost center as well.
-These custom built tools for our agents saved Disney **$20M/pa in operating expenses**
+Disney provides its guests with exceptional care because we believe the brand experience provides long-term commercial value.
+Be that as it may, customer care can be a significant cost center. *How might we deliver personal care at scale?*

-We focused on shortening **case resolution time**, increasing **CSAT** scores, and giving agents upsell capability.
+These custom built tools for our agents saved Disney **$20M/pa in operating expenses** by shortening **case resolution time**, increasing **CSAT** scores, and giving agents **upsell** capability.

 - ![Support Agent Portal](/images/portfolio/disney-enterprise/baymax-customer.jpg) {.col8 .row2}
 - ![Support Agent Portal](/images/portfolio/disney-enterprise/baymax-search_results.png) {.col4}